apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

     proxy_buffers   4 512k;
     proxy_buffer_size   256k;
 ```
-> are required because, after the Keycloak authentication, the apisix server replyes with the state in the URL.
+> are required because, after the Keycloak authentication, the APISIX server replyes with the state in the URL.
 >
 > With the default values nginx replies with a "response too big" error